Mali toughens anti-Ebola checks at borders, Liberia signals progress

 Tens of thousands of nurses across the United States staged protest rallies and strikes on Wednesday over what they say is insufficient protection for health workers dealing with patients possibly stricken with Ebola.

-The global medical charity Medecins sans Frontieres said on Thursday that clinical trials of three potential Ebola treatments would begin in December at MSF medical centers in Guinea and Liberia.
+The global medical charity Medecins sans Frontieres said on Thursday that clinical trials of three potential Ebola treatments would begin in December at MSF medical centres in Guinea and Liberia.

+(Additional reporting by Alphonso Toweh in Monrovia, Stephanie Nebehay in Geneva, David Morgan and Kia Johnson in Washington, Curtis Skinner in San Francisco, Kate Kelland in London; Writing by Matthew Mpoke Bigg and Mark Heinrich; Editing by Kevin Liffey)